- (740) 245-7484

 The student will be required to turn in a portfolio that includes the information below.
 The material should be submitted electronically as a MS Word document.

-• Organization and Format (15 points) - The report should be typed with standard fonts (Times, Helvetica), type sizes (10 or 12 point) and margins (1.00-1.25 inches).
+Organization and Format (15 points) - The report should be typed with standard fonts (Times, Helvetica), type sizes (10 or 12 point) and margins (1.00-1.25 inches).
 The text should be spell and grammar-checked.
+There should be page breaks between all sections.

 ADA POLICY: If a student wishes to be identified as having a physical, mental, or learning disability, that may or may not require reasonable accommodation(s), he/she must register with the Office of Accessibility.
 These registered students should identify themselves to their instructors and provide a written statement from the Accessibility Office that indicates the appropriate accommodations.
 The process of a student self-proclaiming the need for accommodation should occur as early in the semester as possible.
 The Office of Accessibility is located in Rhodes Hall, Room 116, University of Rio Grande and the phone number is 245-7339.